inferno-framework/inferno-core/README.md

 To get to an interactive console, run `bundle exec bin/inferno console`

 ## Documentation
 Inferno documentation source code is located in the `docs/` directory.
-The Jekyll site can be built and served with:
+This documentation is rendered using Jekyll, which creates a site that can be built and served with:

 ```sh
 cd docs/